AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 2. Launch the Controller with CloudFormation Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each Aviatrix AMI in AWS marketplace is associated with a CloudFormation template.
+Each Aviatrix AMI in AWS marketplace has a companion CloudFormation template.
+The template is used to launch the Controller instance.
 Copy the URL link address for the AMI you intend to launch.
-This URL link address is needed when you create the CloudFormation stack to launch the Controller instance in the next few steps.

 ============================================                  ================================
 **Controller AMI Name**                                       **CloudFormation Template URL**